You are here

 Best Selfie Spot?
 Uh, see above.
 From May until October, Porter and his trusty dog, Bambino, live on-site at the Porter Sculpture Garden, but once the summer is over, you can find him in St. Lawrence.
 He’s happy to receive visitors at his shop, which Porter admits may be “the only tourist attraction in St. Lawrence.”
 The technical address is the corner of North Commercial Avenue and 1st Street NW, but there aren’t many street signs left in the little town.
 Not a problem.
 St. Lawrence is tiny, so follow Main Street to the elevator.
 Porter’s shop is on the first street north of the elevator behind the tree strip.

 Hungry?
 You’re cruising through beef country, so don’t be surprised when steakhouses appear—and thrive—in small towns.
 St. Lawrence is no exception.
-Willie’s Bar & Grill has a reputation as the home of deliciousness.
-If Kori is working, tell her Austin says hi.
+Residents regularly flock to Willie’s Bar & Grill for steak and smiles.

 Date night?
 My first few years were spent on a farm outside of Miller, which means my first movie memories came from Midway Drive-In Theatre.
 (It was Return of the Jedi, in case you were wondering.
 I didn’t choose the nerd life.
 It chose me.)
 The Midway is one of the few remaining drive-in theatres in the state and, for reasons both obvious and recent, one of my favorites.
 So, it’s basically non-negotiable that your date night should include the Midway.
 There’s nothing quite like the feeling of watching a film under the stars, and the collective happiness that you feel sharing a film with area movie-lovers is irresistible.

 But you also need food (unless movie popcorn is a meal for you, which is a sentiment I understand and endorse).
-A town this size is designed for diner cooking, but I was stoked to find that you could order fried tacos at the Hi Lite Restaurant & Lounge.
-Is the cheese processed and the sour cream replaced with mayo?
-Yes, it is.
-I know.
-It’s weird.
-What’s even stranger is that it works.
-If you’re looking for something a bit more traditional, grab a steak from Willie’s or get a hot beef sandwich (South Dakota’s unofficial meal) and some homemade pie at the Ranch Café.
+A town this size is designed for diner cooking, so grab a hot beef sandwich (South Dakota's unofficial meal) and some homemade pie at the Ranch Café or grab a steak from the aforementioned Willie’s.

 Thirsty?
 You will not find a tastier cocktail in the area than those carefully crafted at St. Charles Lounge.
 Those wanting to grab a cheap beer where the locals drink should head to Bob’s Lounge, where the waitresses are friendly and the popcorn is free.
 If you’re looking for a riverside cocktail, grab a deck seat at the American Legion bar on the southern end of Main Street.

 Best selfie spots?
-It’s hard to beat the exterior of the Capitol Building, but those looking for a more natural setting should just find a spot by the Missouri River and enjoy.
+It’s hard to beat the exterior of the South Dakota State Capitol, but those looking for a more natural setting should just find a spot by the Missouri River and enjoy.
 If you’re a fan of military history, the tank, fighter jet, and other equipment outside the National Guard Museum are likely to make for one heck of a backdrop.

 Best museum find?
 It’s a tie, but they both can be found at the Cultural Heritage Center.
 From 1955 to 1966, South Dakota kids (especially those on the east side of the state) grew up with Captain 11.
 KELO weatherman Dave Dedrick donned a pilot’s uniform and introduced generations to cartoons, toy chests, and friendly commands to “wave both hands and both feet”.
 Today, nostalgia lives on with a Captain 11 display at the Cultural Heritage Center.
 If that’s too specific for you, know that everyone loves to test their milking abilities with the interactive cow.
 Yes.
 You read that sentence correctly.